 Employer's Liability-For employer's liability, the per incident deductible is \$500,000.
-We are fully insured for the next \$500,000 of each loss, and then have a single aggregate excess loss insurance policy that covers losses up to \$50 million across this risk area (as well as general liability and auto liability noted below).
+We are fully insured for the next \$0.5 million of each loss, and then have several layers of excess loss insurance policies that covers losses up to \$75 million in aggregate across this risk area (as well as general liability and auto liability noted below).

 General Liability-For general liability, the per incident deductible is \$500,000.
-We are fully insured for the next \$500,000 of each loss, and then have a single, aggregate excess loss insurance policy that covers losses up to \$50 million across this risk area (as well as employer's liability and auto liability noted below).
+We are fully insured for the next \$1.5 million of each loss, and then have several layers of excess loss insurance policies that covers losses up to \$75 million in aggregate across this risk area (as well as employer's liability and auto liability noted below).

 Auto Liability-For auto liability, the per incident deductible is \$500,000.
-We are fully insured for the next \$1.5 million of each loss, and then have a single, aggregate excess loss insurance policy that covers losses up to \$50 million.
+We are fully insured for the next \$1.5 million of each loss, and then have several layers of excess loss insurance policies that cover losses up to \$75 million in aggregate across this risk area (as well as employer's liability and general liability noted above).